jamesshore/quixote/CONTRIBUTING.md

 2. Start the browsers you want to test and point each one at `http://localhost:9876`.
 3. Run `./jake.sh loose=true` to build and test, or `./watch.js loose=true` to automatically rebuild when you make a change.
 You can use `./jake.sh quick loose=true` (or `./watch.js quick loose=true`) to only build files that have changed.

-**If you get a timeout error** in `__reset.js`, particularly on Safari or Chrome, it's probably due to the window being hidden or a different tab being shown.
-Safari and Chrome deprioritizes tabs that aren't visible, which causes the tests to timeout.
+**If you get a timeout error** in `__reset.js`, it's probably due to the window being hidden or a different tab being shown.
+Many browsers deprioritize tabs that aren't visible, which causes the tests to timeout.
 To fix the issue, make sure some portion of the Karma page is visible.

 At this time, the build has only been tested on Mac OS X. It should also work on Unix without any trouble.
 It's theoretically capable of working on Windows, but needs some script work before that's easy and convenient.